emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

     )

     #task[
-      - Vergrößern Sie es auf 400 x 300 Pixel (Breite x Höhe).
+      - Enlarge it to 400 x 300 pixels (width x height).
-      - Platzieren Sie es jeweils 50 Pixel vom linken und vom oberen Rand.
+      - Place it 50 pixels from the left and top edge respectively.
-      - Hinweis: Lassen Sie sich die Methoden von frame anzeigen.
+      - Hint: Display the methods of frame.
     ]
   ]
 ]